 Hawkes Bay District Health Board

-Hawkes Bay DHB offers an interprofessional social presence activity twice a year and the INTERact IPE programme bi-monthly, for dietetics, medicine, physiotherapy students.
-In 2019, they plan to join in nursing students from Eastern institute of Technology (EIT).
-The social presence activity involves small interprofessional group activities for students new to the hospital campus.
-The INTERact programme involves students in small interprofessional groups reviewing the clinical notes of patients with complex needs and then interviewing them about their care.
-In their groups they then discuss and review the management plan and feedback their observations and reflections to the IPE staff and other students.
+Hawke’s Bay DHB offers an IPE teambuilder activity twice a year, and hospital and community IPE initiatives several times a year, for medicine and physiotherapy students from Otago University, nursing students from EIT, as well as other students from nearby training organisations.
+The teambuilder activity involves small interprofessional group activities for students new to the hospital campus.
+The other IPE initiatives involve students in small interprofessional groups interacting with patients either in the hospital or in the community.
+In their groups, they then discuss the patients’ experience and feedback their observations and reflections to the IPE teachers and other students.

-The Hawkes Bay DHB teaching team is Jacqui Plater (physiotherapy), Emma Merry (medicine) and Paula Bennett (dietetics)
+The Hawke’s Bay DHB teaching team is Stacey McLaughlin (physiotherapy), and Vanessa Brown (pharmacy).